JoshCork/hoist/HTML5-Canvas-Reflections.md

+## 12/22/2014 - "your DONE"
+Instructor's notes on gaming:

+	Here <http://www.html5gamedevelopment.com/html5-game-tutorials/2013-12-developing-html5-games-1hr-video-presentation> is a great video about developing a HTML5 game.
+You can also check out /r/gamedev <https://reddit.com/r/gamedev> for more resources.

+	This is no formal final project at this time for this course but don't let that get you down.
+I'm sure you already have one or two ideas that you want to work on.
+And if you don't, what are you waiting for?
+Go build something and most importantly, BE awesome.

 ## 12/22/2014 - Instructor Notes on The Game Loop / Processing User Input

 Playing a video in a canvas using requestAnimationFrame is just one of the many interactive things you can do.